Lesson video

 The whole idea with excommunication is that it wouldn't be a lifelong thing.

-It was supposed to be like a short, sharp shock that somebody be excommunicated.
+It was supposed to be like a short sharp shock that somebody be excommunicated.

-And by the end of the mediaeval period owned roughly one third of all the land in Europe.
+The Church was also very wealthy, and by the end of the medieval period owned roughly 1/3 of all the land in Europe.

-One third of all the land in Europe was owned by the Church.
+1/3 of all the land in Europe was owned by the Church.

 And hopefully that means that they gain God's good graces and they're more likely to enter heaven as well.